ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/009-camera-switcher.md

 ### Placeholder Cameras

-By default, you'll be working with your video input sources directly, assigning sources to be used in your scenes.
+By default, you'll be working with your video inputs directly, assigning sources to be used in your scenes.
 However you may choose instead to work with placeholder camera sources.
-This can be useful if you video input source is not currently available or subject to change.
+This can be useful if you video source is not currently available or subject to change.

 View placeholder cameras by clicking the <samp>A/B</samp> button at the top of the Camera Switcher window.
 Camera A and Camera B will now be listed in the Camera Switcher.
 Use the popup menu in each placeholder camera preview to assign a video source to the placeholder camera.